qdrant/landing_page/qdrant-landing/content/articles/detecting-coffee-anomalies.md

 Coffee beans may be in undesirable states due to environmental conditions.
 They may fully or partly become bug-infested, get wet, go black, be broken or chipped, include stones, or contact various foreign matters, among others.
+I should note that anomalies are very diverse, so the enumeration of all possible anomalies is a challenging task on it's own.
-And the task is to detect the state of coffee beans in captured images as good vs. anomaly, e.g., one of the conditions listed above.
+The task is to detect the state of coffee beans in captured images as good vs. anomaly, e.g., one of the conditions listed above.
-The dataset is composed of ~40k images labeled with one of the 29 classes, including "good" and various anomalies, and it is split into train and validation subsets with percentages of 80 and 20, respectively.
-One characteristic of anomaly detection is highly unbalanced data, which is also present in the current task.
-The training subset includes almost  ~10k images labeled as "good," while some classes have as few as ~10 samples.

-The first attempt was to finetune a pretrained Resnet50 model just like a regular classification model, and the F1 score was around ~0.86.
-Considering the limitations of this approach, we decided to use it as a baseline and wanted to see what we can achieve with a metric learning approach.

-## Metric learning approach to anomaly detection
+## Metric learning approach
-In this approach, we aimed to encode images in an n-dimensional vector space and then apply KNN classification to label images during the inference.
+In this approach, we aimed to encode images in an n-dimensional vector space and then use learned similarities to label images during the inference.
+The simplest way to do this is KNN classification.
-KNN classification is the task to retrieve K-nearest neighbors to a given query vector and assign it a label based on the majority vote of their labels.
+The algorithm retrieves K-nearest neighbors to a given query vector and assigns a label based on the majority vote.
 This idea has the following advantages:
 1. We can benefit from unlabeled data, considering labeling is time-consuming and expensive.
 2. The relevant metric, e.g., precision or recall, can be tuned according to changing requirements during the inference without re-training.
 3. Queries labeled with a high score can be added to the KNN classifier on the fly as new data points.

-The third point also means that its performance can be improved over time without re-training.
+It is easy to achieve the third point with Qdrant in production, and it can be converted to a fully-fledged machine learning application.

 ### Step 1 - Autoencoder for unlabeled data
-First, we finetuned a pretrained Resnet18 model in a vanilla autoencoder architecture by leaving the labels aside.
+First, we pretrained a Resnet18-like model in a vanilla autoencoder architecture by leaving the labels aside.
 Autoencoder is a model architecture composed of an encoder and a decoder, with the latter trying to recreate the original input from the low-dimensional bottleneck output of the former.
 There is no intuitive evaluation metric to indicate the performance in this setup, but we can evaluate the success by examining the recreated samples visually.